Gran Canaria · Canary Islands

 Continuing On

-If you’re doing the next leg of the GR131, you can catch a ferry Fuerteventura to Gran Canaria which takes about 2 hours.
-There are multiple daily sailings, with the earliest departure around 06:00am and the last around 18:00pm.
+If you’re doing the next leg of the GR131, catch either Line 130 (fastest but runs less often) or Line 103 back to Agaete where you can catch a ferry from Gran Canaria to Tenerife.
+This will take about 1 hour and 20 minutes.
+There are about 6 to 8 departures a day, with the earliest around 06:00am and the last around 20:00pm.

 Note: Ensure that you select the non-resident so that you get the right ticket as the ferries operators have special discounts which are available to residents only.